-If the pain becomes especially unbearable, your doctor might prescribe some type of pain medication to assist with reducing some of the discomforts.
+If the pain becomes especially unbearable, a doctor might prescribe some pain medication to reduce some of the discomfort.

 Medical Marijuana and Hemorrhoids

 Those who don’t want to rely on opiates, for instance, might be able to find enough relief with cannabis to avoid pharmaceutical pain killers altogether.
 Additionally, some of the marijuana strains listed below can also diminish inflammation, which is very much related to hemorrhoids.
 Often, having hemorrhoids can be detrimental to one’s state of mind, making it difficult to keep stress and anxiety down and sometimes encouraging depression to arise.

-Some marijuana strains can alleviate mood disorders and damper down stress or anxiety, making them suitable for those who are having a difficult experience with their hemorrhoids.
+Some marijuana strains can alleviate mood disorders and decrease stress or anxiety, making them suitable for those who are having a difficult experience with their hemorrhoids.
 Lastly, because of the onset of sometimes constant pain or discomfort, having a hemorrhoid can make falling asleep difficult, sometimes leading to insomnia.
-Some heavier, indica dominant cannabis strains can melt the body and lead to deep sedation, beneficial for patients who find it challenging to get rest.
+Some heavier, indica-dominant cannabis strains can melt the body and lead to deep sedation, beneficial for patients who find it challenging to get rest.

 5 Best Marijuana Strains for Hemorrhoids

 1. Cannatonic (Hybrid)

-This marijuana strain is number 1 on our list for some very powerful reasons.
+This marijuana strain is number 1 on the list for several reasons.
 The hybrid strain Cannatonic is not only incredible at acting as a remedy against pain and inflammation, but it also calms down stress levels and allows for one to maintain a clear head.